Commercial (CDL) DWI

-Truck drivers with a CDL are subject to different standards when it comes to drinking before or while driving.
-A conviction can affect your ability to make a living for you and your family, so the goal is to not be convicted of DWI.
-In many cases, any job that requires driving, requires a clean criminal record.
+Truck drivers with a Commerical Driver's License (CDL, also called a Class-A or a Class-B license) are subject to different standards when it comes to drinking before or while driving.
+A conviction for someone with a CDL can affect your ability to make a living for you and your family . . . so the goal is to not be convicted of DWI.
+In many cases any job that requires driving requires a clean record.

-If you have been charged with DWI while you were driving a vehicle requiring you to have a CDL, you need to talk to your attorney immediately, to ensure that your rights are preserved and that you receive the best possible defense.
+If you have been charged with DWI while you were driving a vehicle requiring you to have a CDL, you need to call us immediately, to ensure that your rights are preserved and that you receive the best possible defense.
 Depending on the circumstances in your case, it is possible that your case could be dismissed or you could be acquitted, allowing you to move forward with your life, and your career.

 STRATEGIC DWI DEFENSE